 Awards/Competitions: Winner, 2016 Bard Conservatory Concerto Competition; 2012–16 Bitó Scholarship for studies at Bard College Conservatory of Music; 2010 Vántus Award, István Vántus Conservatory of Music

-Appearances: The Orchestra Now, soloist, 2016; Arad State Philharmonic, Arad, Romania, soloist, 2009; Bard College Conservatory Orchestra European Tour, performances in Warsaw, Saint Petersburg, Moscow, Budapest, Bratislava, Wien, Prague, and Berlin; Bard College Conservatory Orchestra Cuba Tour, performances in Cienfuegos, Santa Clara, and Havana; Budapest Festival Orchestra, David Geffen Hall, NYC; Zoltán Kodály World Youth Orchestra, Debrecen, Hungary
+Appearances: The Orchestra Now with Tan Dun at Jazz at Lincoln Center, soloist, 2019; Bard College Community Orchestra with Erica Kiesewetter at the Fisher Center at Bard, soloist, 2019; The Orchestra Now with Leon Botstein at the Fisher Center at Bard, soloist, 2016; Arad State Philharmonic, Arad, Romania, soloist, 2009; The Orchestra Now San Francisco Tour, 2019; Bard College Conservatory Orchestra Cuba Tour, 2016, performances in Cienfuegos, Santa Clara, and Havana; Bard College Conservatory Orchestra European Tour, 2014, performances in Warsaw, Saint Petersburg, Moscow, Budapest, Bratislava, Wien, Prague, and Berlin; Budapest Festival Orchestra, David Geffen Hall at Lincoln Center; Zoltán Kodály World Youth Orchestra, Debrecen, Hungary

 Festivals: Bard Music Festival; Young Musicians’ International Summer Academy, Debrecen, Hungary; International Music Festival of Balassagyarmat, Balassagyarmat, Hungary